 irregular heart rate of the upper 2 heart chambers.

 - High level of homocysteine in the

 blood.
 This can cause damage to blood vessels, heart disease, and blood clots.

 - Birth control pills

 What are the symptoms of vascular dementia?

-- Memory problems, although short-term memory may not be affected
+- Memory problems.
+Short-term memory may

-- Confusion, which may increase at night (known as "sundown syndrome")
+- Confusion, which may get worse at

 - Personality changes